philgentric/klik/README.md

 The main hurdle is that you must "manually" start the python servers, for this, copy/paste the command given in the help menu.

-Image search by similarity:
-Cosine similarity on VGG19 image embeddings.
+Image search by similarity: Cosine similarity on MobileNetV3 image embeddings.
+The images are resized to 224x224 and passed through MobileNetV3 (28 layers Convolutional Neural Network) which produces a feature vector with 960 components.

 In a folder, you can sort images by similarity and you can klik on an image and ask for the 5 most similar images in the folder.

-Note that images are first down-sampled to the default vgg19 size of 224x224 pixels, so you can guess that "similarity" will not "work" on details!!!
-Also note that the first step consists in computing all the vgg19 feature vectors (4096 floats each) and store it in a cache, so if your folder contains many images it will take a while.
+Note that since images are first down-sampled to 224x224 pixels, "similarity" will not "work" on small details.
+Also note that the first step consists in computing all the feature vectors (960 floats each) and store it in a cache, so if your folder contains many images it will take a while.

 Face recognition: